swisspush/swisspush.github.io/_posts/2015-12-17-contributing-to-opensource-project-xwalk.md

 #####Attempt 1
 _Analysis of the sources and Android in particular stack security and the implementation of the WebView-based Chormium (new implementation from version 4.4)._

-The analysis confirmed that the classes and methods that allowed it to intercept the request of the client certificate in previous versions of WebView have been totally removed from the SDK.
-The analysis of C source of low-level implementation of Chromium has confirmed that the implementation contained in 4.4 does not allow you to select webview client side certificates:
+The analysis confirmed that the classes and methods that allowed to intercept the request of the client certificate in previous versions of WebView have been totally removed from the SDK.
+The analysis of Chromium's low-level implementation has confirmed that the implementation contained in 4.4 does not allow to select webview client side certificates:

 ![Snippet 1]({{ site.url }}/assets/images/xwalk/pic-1.png)

 This is an excerpt from the code of webview of Android in June 2013.
-From the comments, it is clear that in the webview not support client-side certificates.
+From the comments, it is clear that the webview does not support client-side certificates.
 In the latest source of Android, however, something is moving.
 The implementation method of the same date in September 2014 it seems to open some glimmer:

 ![Snippet 2]({{ site.url }}/assets/images/xwalk/pic-2.png)